 Most cases are idiopathic (see table ).

 Some occur in the course of an obvious explanatory event.

 A few represent the initial manifestation of another, initially occult, but identifiable disorder.

 There are numerous theories for which some evidence (although conflicting and incomplete) exists.
-The most promising possibilities include viral infections (particularly involving herpes simplex Overview of Herpesvirus Infections Eight types of herpesviruses infect humans ( see Table: Herpesviruses That Infect Humans).
-After initial infection, all herpesviruses remain latent within specific host cells and may subsequently... read more ), autoimmune attacks, and acute microvascular occlusion.
+The most promising possibilities include viral infections (particularly involving herpes simplex Overview of Herpesvirus Infections Eight types of herpesviruses infect humans (see table ).
+After initial infection, all herpesviruses remain latent within specific host cells and may subsequently reactivate.
+Clinical syndromes... read more ), autoimmune attacks, and acute microvascular occlusion.